lramsey/product-demo/README.md

 product-demo
 ============

 Demo application for the Product-Recommender NPM module.
-To see more about product-recommender, please visit its <a src='http://www.npm.js.org/package/product-recommender'>npm profile</a>.
+To see more about product-recommender, please visit npm.js.org/package/product-recommender.
 Code in the index.js file demonstrates how product-recommender can be used in practice.To run this demo, first be sure to install product-recommender.

     npm install product-recommender